 Skin interfaces present new challenges for technology on the body surface.
 This involves the miniaturisation of electronics and the development of novel materials; creating seamless devices that integrate with the body by embedding technology into beauty products such as skin prosthetics, makeup, hair extensions and fake nails; and understanding the skin properties, structure and functionality for interfacing it with different devices.

 This offers possibilities for creating novel interactions.
 New, more accurate data could be sensed due to the devices’ contact with the body.
 Micro movements could be amplified, and unconscious behaviours such as a hair stroke or touching the face could trigger different devices.

 You couldn’t live without…

-Wearables, from their inception, were created for empowering the individual in different ways.
+Wearables, from their inception, were created to empower the individual in different ways.
 I could leave with 3 statements that guide this project:

-We understand that the cyborg looks is not our future.
-We created unnoticeable wearable devices that not only camouflage the electronics within cosmetics but also conceal interactions by using normal human behaviours as activators such as smiling, winking and touching one’s hair.
+We understand that cyborg looks are not our future.
+We created unnoticeable wearable devices that not only camouflage the electronics within cosmetics but also conceal interactions by using normal human behaviours as activators, such as smiling, winking and touching one’s hair.
 Our aim is to move from traditional to interactive cosmetics.
-We developed novel materials by intertwining cosmetics and electronics that may be ergonomically attached to the body surface i.e. skin, hair and fingernails.
+We developed novel materials by intertwining cosmetics and electronics that may be ergonomically attached to the body surface, i.e. skin, hair and fingernails.

-Beauty Technology may be applied to different contexts such as medical, arts, music and theatre; becoming a new subfield in Wearable Computing.
+Beauty Technology may be applied to different contexts, such as medicine, arts, music and theatre, becoming a new subfield in Wearable Computing.